innolitics/rdm/rdm/base/software_plan.md

 **SOUP**, or **software of unknown provenance**, is a software item that is already developed and generally available and that has not been developed for the purpose of being incorporated into the medical device (also known as "off-the-shelf software") or software previously developed for which adequate records of the development processes are not available.

 A **problem report** is a record of actual or potential behaviour of a software product that a user or other interested person believes to be unsafe, inappropriate for the intended use or contrary to specification.
-Problem reports are stored as GitHub issues with the `bug` label.
+Problem reports are stored as GitHub issues tagged with the `bug` label.

-A **change request** is a documented specification of a change to be made to a software product.
-Change requests are stored as GitHub issues that do not have the `bug` label.
+A **change request** is a documented specification of a change to be made to the software system.
+Change requests are stored as GitHub issues that are not tagged with the `bug` label.
 All work on the software project should occur in response to change requests{% if system.auditor_notes %} [62304:8.2.1]{% endif %}.

 A **software requirement** is a particular function that the software must support, or some other constraint that the software must fulfill.
 Requirements describe the *what*, while specifications and designs specify the *how*.

-{% block extra_definitions %}
+{% block extra_definitions %}{% endblock %}
-{%- endblock %}

 ## Development Life Cycle Model

 {{ system.project_name }} will be developed using an agile (i.e., evolutionary/incremental) software development life cycle model.
 The agile strategy develops the software system using a sequence of builds.
 Customer needs and software system requirements are partially defined up front, then are refined in each succeeding build{% if system.auditor_notes %} [62304:5.1.1]{% endif %}.